Leveraging Symmetry in RL-based Legged Locomotion Control: Related Works

 Modifying loss functions to regulate equivariance in the policy and invariance in the value function provides additional gradient with symmetry information and poses \textit{soft} symmetry constraints for the RL policy.
 Prior works show that an effective auxiliary objective for the policy network can be simply adding a regularization loss for equivariant actions~\cite{yu2018learning}.
 However, this requires delicate hyperparameter tuning.
-A follow-up work adds a trust region on the regularization loss to improve training stability~\cite{kasaei2021cpg}.
-Another follow-up work adapts it to Soft Actor Critic algorithm and adds regularization on the variance of the action distribution~\cite{ordonez2022adaptable}.
+Work in \cite{kasaei2021cpg} adds a trust region on the regularization loss to improve training stability, and \cite{ordonez2022adaptable} adapts it to Soft Actor Critic algorithm and adds regularization on the variance of the action distribution.

 Enforcing $\G$-equivariant policies and $\G$-invariant value functions involves modifying neural network model architecture~\cite{mondal2020group, rezaei2022continuousMDPhomomorphisms, van2020mdp}, which introduces \textit{hard} constraints on the symmetry of the learnt policy.
 In manipulation tasks, prior works~\cite{wang2022mathrm, wang2022robot} have shown that such hard equivariance constraints lead to superior performance among other soft, approximately equivariant policies.
 However, the applicability of such equivariant RL algorithm and its performance on more dynamic robotics systems, such as legged robots remain underexplored.
 In this work, we study the effectiveness of data augmentation and hard-constraint RL algorithms on challenging locomotion and loco-manipulation tasks.